Advertisement

 • Equally identified in all ethnicities and races

 • Estimated incidence Incidence The number of new cases of a given disease during a given period in a specified population.
 It also is used for the rate at which new events occur in a defined population.
 It is differentiated from prevalence, which refers to all cases in the population at a given time.
-Measures of Disease Frequency: approximately 1 case per 200,000 people per year
+Measures of Disease Frequency: approximately 1 case per 200,000 live births per year

 • Predominant in males (65%–70% of cases are from an X-linked X-linked Genetic diseases that are linked to gene mutations on the X chromosome in humans or the X chromosome in other species.
 Included here are animal models of human X-linked diseases.
 Common Variable Immunodeficiency (CVID) mutation Mutation Genetic mutations are errors in DNA that can cause protein misfolding and dysfunction.
 There are various types of mutations, including chromosomal, point, frameshift, and expansion mutations.
 Types of Mutations)